ignaciokriche/minesweeper-API/README.md

 1. Please, find original content of this file at the bottom.

+2. Heroku limits the DB usage (10000 records ish) for a free account, please let me know if you get SQL errors.

-2. Programming Strategy:
+3. Programming Strategy:
     I decided to start with a simple design not worrying too much in packaging structure or performance.
 As code grows and more classes are added.
 I organize them into packages.

-3. Out of scope:
+4. Out of scope:
     I was instructed by Daiana Vazquez ONLY to develop the Java backend side.
 Happy to discuss a client in React Native.
     Some versions of Minesweeper will set up the board by never placing a mine on the first square revealed.
     Avoidable guesses.